RPF constable shoots dead senior, 3 passengers on board Jaipur-Mumbai train | Business

 The accused then tried to escape from the train between Mira Road and Dahisar, but was later nabbed by the Government Railway Police (GRP) personnel and his weapon was also seized, he said.

-The accused is in the custody of the Mira Road railway police, the official said.
+The accused, who hails from Hathras in Uttar Pradesh, is in the custody of the Mira Road railway police, the official said.

 The bodies were taken out of the train at Borivali railway station, he said.